Tipcat-98/redditpostsgw2tipcat/README.md

 ## Beta to release review

-In the beta, we saw power Troubadour doing around 48.6k damage with relatively little time to refine rotations, as both me and Cemox didn't really have too much time during the beta. <br>
+In the beta, we saw power Troubadour doing around 48.6k damage with relatively little time to refine rotations, as both Cemox and I didn't really have too much time during the beta. <br>
 As a note, I personally think that iteration of power Troubadour could hit 51k.

 In the current release, we see **power Troubadour** doing around 43k damage, with an alternative harder-to-play Power Block setup resulting in a 17% damage increase potential (around 50k with max uptime). <br>